Shedd’s Floating Field Station

 Extending Shedd’s reach

 The aquarium’s seagoing satellite is based in Miami, but for much of the year it’s a familiar sight throughout the Bahamian archipelago.
-For more than two decades, the boat has given Shedd researchers and teams of volunteer citizen scientists access to far-flung cays in the Bahamas to study critically endangered rock iguanas.
+For more than two decades, the boat has given Shedd researchers and teams of volunteer community scientists access to far-flung cays in the Bahamas to study critically endangered rock iguanas.

 The ocean-going vessel also enables our scientists to conduct open-water studies, including population surveys of the economically and ecologically important queen conch and nassau grouper; studies on coral health and resiliency to climate change; and shark demographic studies.
 Our research projects are conducted in collaboration with the Bahamian government and local conservation organizations.